flassabe/modular-robots/INSTALL.md

 In the toolbar, next to the hammer icon (used to build your project), click on the downwards arrow and choose **Release** as build target.
 Then hit the **Build** icon.
 After a couple second and a bunch of warnings, the library shall have been built.

+If you encounter compilation errors about `caddr_t` being not defined, you shall switch your STM toolchain to version 10.3.
+You do this from your project's properties.
+Right click on the project, then click on _Properties_ (last entry of the menu), then go to _C/C++ Build_, then _Settings_.
+In settings, go to _MCU toolchain_, and click on button titled _Open Toolchain Manager_.
+It will lookup on remote sources, and list available versions.
+Choose and install _GNU Tools for STM32 (10.3-2021.10)_

 You are now ready to proceeed to the next step.

 ### Compiling the application